cyberark/conjur-puppet/README.md

 puppet module install cyberark-conjur --version 1.2.3
 ```

-### Using conjur-puppet with Conjur OSS
+### Using conjur-puppet with Conjur Open Source

-Are you using this project with [Conjur OSS](https://github.com/cyberark/conjur)?
+Are you using this project with [Conjur Open Source](https://github.com/cyberark/conjur)?
 Then we
 **strongly** recommend choosing the version of this project to use from the latest [Conjur OSS
 suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
 Conjur maintainers perform additional testing on the suite release versions to ensure